Main Navigation

 Prerequisite

-ECE 303 (Introduction to Communications Principles) or STAT 303 (Introduction to Communications Principles) or STAT 315 (Statistics for Engineers and Scientists).
+ECE 303/STAT 303 (Introduction to Communications Principles) or STAT 303 (Introduction to Communications Principles) or STAT 315 (Statistics for Engineers and Scientists).
 Credit not allowed for both ENGR 531 and ECE 531

 Important Information